Alexander-T-Moss/Hex-Zero/QnA.md

 |  | [SlideSwipe](https://github.com/chestwood96/SlideSwipe) | N/a | No issues with travel restrictions/collisions | More complex than other probes and needs additional hardware |
 | DB Only | [ZeroClick](https://github.com/zruncho3d/ZeroClick?tab=readme-ov-file) | `Centre` | Nice dock position | Toolhead mount may collide with rear z verticle extrusions |

 It's also worth noting that HX0 is designed and tested with DB in mind and not MiniSB, so your mileage with MiniSB may vary.
-Also each of the recommended probes pro/cons above assume using the DB cowl with it's respective probe mount
+Also, each of the recommended probe's pro/cons above assumes using the DB cowl with its respective probe mount

 ## Do I Need To Buy Extra Extrusion?
 Technically, no, but I dislike wording things like that, so allow me to explain.